JetBrains/intellij-sdk-docs/topics/reference_guide/custom_language_support/code_formatting.md

 * The _alignment_ ([`Alignment`](%gh-ic%/platform/code-style-api/src/com/intellij/formatting/Alignment.java)) specifies which blocks should be aligned with each other.
    If two blocks with the alignment property set to the same object instance are placed in different lines, and if the second block is the first non-whitespace block in its line, the formatter inserts whitespaces before the second block, so that it starts from the same column as the first one.

-For each of these properties, several particular use settings exist, described in the JavaDoc comments for the respective classes.
+For each of these properties, several particular use settings exist, described in the Javadoc comments for the respective classes.
 See also [`SpacingBuilder`](%gh-ic%/platform/code-style-api/src/com/intellij/formatting/SpacingBuilder.java), which aids in building rule-based configuration.

 An important special case in using the formatter is the smart indent performed when the user presses the `Enter` key in a source code file.